verlok/vanilla-lazyload/README.md

 We do not recommend to use a placeholder image (like a transparent pixel GIF) in your HTML.

-* For **best perceived preformance, leave the `src` and `srcset` attributes blank**.
+* For **best perceived performance, leave the `src` and `srcset` attributes blank**.
 Doing so, the image will be shown as soon as LazyLoad starts loading the image.
 See [this video](https://youtu.be/2E3ociaFJS0) or [this pen](https://codepen.io/verlok/pen/bKYggE?editors=0110) to test the difference (remember to disable the cache and to set a slower connection speed if you have a very fast one).
 * If you put anything in the src (like a transparent GIF), then LazyLoad starts loading the image but it won't be shown by browsers until the new image is loaded, leading to a **worse perceived performance**.

 It's safe not to put any value in the `src` nor `srcset` attributes, even if your HTML won't validate by a static code analyzer.
 The reason is that once JavaScript is executed, those values will be set by LazyLoad.
 For SEO, if the client is a crawler like Googlebot, it will be detected by LazyLoad which will fix the HTML.